 Generally speaking, you need to weigh a toastie down lightly to promote meltiness.
 In this instance, because the cheese is so creamy and melty, there’s no need.
 The residual heat from the toast will melt the cheese on your behalf.

 Eat your toastie as soon as practically possible.
 Nobody likes hardened cold cheese (alright I do but I’d prefer hot).

 The Fromager d’Affinois Campagnier is a washed rind, double cream cheese.
 It is vegetarian (using a microbiological coagulant as opposed to animal rennet).
 It is also very low in lactose, making it suitable for people with lactose concerns.

 In terms of the taste, Campagnier is described as ‘an ooey-gooey wonder with a deep, amber colour coming from annatto, an indigenous plant.
 The center is velvety soft and has a mild and subtle aroma.
 The taste is slightly more pronounced than D’Affinois plain double cream.’

 I decided to use taleggio in conjunction with the Campagnier.
 Taleggio is a melting cheese with a savoury bite than other melting cheeses like gruyere.
 Because the Fromager d’Affinois Campagnier is rich, beautiful and creamy, I wanted something a little more savoury to compliment it.

-- I have used a nice Parmesab in conjunction with the Fromager d’Affinois Campagnier.
+I have used a nice Parmesan in conjunction with the Fromager d’Affinois Campagnier.
 This is because I wanted a savoury cheese that would complement the rich sweetness of the Campagnier.
 This Bon Appetit article is very helpful if you’re looking for a grilled cheese cheese.